iszell/bitfire/readme+4.txt

    - installer_plus4_multi.prg: Installer for 1541/1551 with drive detection.
    - loader_*_plus4_multi.inc: include files contating all important routine and memory addresses of the 1541/1551 loader.
-   - installer_plus4_1551.prg: Inetaller for 1551 only.
+   - installer_plus4_1551.prg: Installer for 1551 only.
-   - loader_*_plus4_1551.inc: include file for the 1551 loader.
+   - loader_*_plus4_1551.inc: include file for the 1551 only loader.
    - link_macros_*.inc: useful macros for many popular cross-assemblers
-   - reset_drive.asm: reset drive routine for 1541/1551
+   - reset_drive.asm: reset drive routine for all supported hardwares
-   - request_disc.asm: request (next) disc routine for 1541/1551
+   - request_disc.asm: request (next) disc routine for all supported hardwares
  - save/
-   - save_*.prg: precompiled binaries for each installers in the package, ie.:
+   - save_*.prg: precompiled binaries for each installer in the package, ie.:
-     - C64 version
+     - C64
      - Plus/4 multi 1541/1551
      - Plus/4 1551 only
    - save_*.inc: include files for all platforms
+   - src/: files to build your own save routines
  - example/
    - main.asm: simple example demonstrating loader installation, loading raw files and loading and depacking compressed files.
    - build.bat: simple build script demostrating how to compress files for Bitfire, how to create disc and copy files to it in normal and bitfire format.
    - bitmap*.prg: five bitmaps

+Bitfire+4 2017.09.0x:
+ - Loader resident part: $200-$3ff or smaller
+ - Loader zero page usage: $04-$0a
+ - 1541 2bit ATM double/single clock receiver routines for Plus/4
+ - 1551 8bit protocol
+ - Optional 1541 receiver swap routine for Plus/4: $400-$46c
+ - Precompiled installers for C64, Plus/4 1551 only and 1541/1551 multi installer
+ - load raw, load+decomp, decomp routines
+ - Request disc and reset drive routines for all supported hardwares
+ - Save routine for all supported hardwares, source and precompiled binaries
+ - Basic irq handler for music, cpu clock protection, frame counter
+ - SID/CIA chip detection, missing SID detection and NAE detection
+ - Include files and useful macros for the most popular cross-assemblers
+ - Win32 packer and image writer tool, ACME cross-assembler with documentation
+ - Simple code example and Win32 build scripts that use the included assembler

 Bitfire+4 2017.07.17:
  - Resident part: $200-$3ff